rkuma183/wilsonmar.github.io/_posts/2017-09-02-elastic-install.md

    * Kibana servers would be near those who request visualizations
    <br /><br />

-Elastic also offers cloud services and related <strong>paid</strong> (licensed) software to manage and protect  stacks:
+Elastic also offers cloud services as <strong>paid</strong> (licensed) software to manage and protect stacks:

    0. <strong>Found</strong>
    0. <strong>Shield</strong> to Secure data in Elasticsearch.